• facebook

 Set-Mailbox -Identity -DefaultPublicFolderMailbox

-Once the migration of public folders is successfully completed, the status will reflect the presence of all public folders.
-This represents the procedural steps involved in migrating public folders from Exchange 2010 to Exchange 2016.
+If the public folders are successfully migrated, the status will display all the public folders.
+This is the process to migrate public folders from Exchange 2010 to Exchange 2016.

-Migrating Exchange public folders represents a crucial undertaking for businesses aiming to transition to a more advanced version.
-The migration process adheres to a well-defined methodology for handling public folder transfers.
-Nonetheless, the manual method can be somewhat challenging.
-This article provides an insightful exploration of both manual and automated techniques for migrating your public folders from Exchange 2010 to Exchange 2016.
+Migrating Exchange public folders is an essential task for businesses that want to upgrade to a newer version.
+The process follows a specific approach for migrating the public folders.
+However, the manual approach is a bit tricky.
+This article highlights both the manual and automated approaches to migrating your public folders from Exchange 2010 to Exchange 2016.